tkzic/maxradio/README.txt

 ------------------------------------
 This project is available as a zipped archive file (.zip)

-1) Unzip the the downloaded file.
-It will be a folder.
+1) Unzip the the downloaded file (folder).
 Feel free to rename the folder to something more convenient.
-For example, maxsdr5.
+For example: maxsdr5.
 In this document we'll call it the maxsdr5 folder.

+NOTE: tutorial patches are now in the maxsdr5 folder.
+Tutorial documents are in the maxsdr5/docs/ folder.
+Or… you can download tutorials separately using the tutorials link at http://zerokidz.com/radio.
+If you download them separately, everything you need to run the tutorials is in that one folder, including drivers, libraries, etc., Tutorials should work with the runtime version.

 2) Note: If you are using the Runtime version of Max you can now change audio settings by double-clicking the green "audioSettings" object in the lower right corner of the